earaujoassis/hyprland/packages.md

 - dracula-gtk-theme: the Dracula theme, it fits the overall look and feel
 - dracula-icons-git" set of icons to go with the Dracula theme
 - xdg-desktop-portal-hyprland: xdg-desktop-portal backend for hyprland

+## Deprecated packages

+- swaylock was replaced by hyprlock
+- swaylock-effects